Navigation | Truck Directions API | Overview | 2GIS Documentation

 }

-To build the shortest route in distance, even if it is not optimal due to traffic jams, specify the shortest route type.
+To build the shortest route in distance, even if it is not the fastest one, specify the shortest route type.

 {